Touch Typing Basics: A Beginner's Guide

 • Paragraph drillThis involves typing a paragraph as quickly as possible with accuracy.

-• Speed test: It is a great way to evaluate your progress and know at what wpm speed you are accurately typing currently.
+• Speed test: It is a great way to evaluate your progress and know at what WPM speed you are accurately typing currently.

 • Key combination drill: This drill involves typing a combination of keys, such as Ctrl + C, as quickly as possible and with accuracy.